nanocurrency/nano-docs/docs/releases/roadmap.md

+title: Roadmap | Nano Documentation
+description: The Nano roadmap which is aimed at achieving the mission of allowing Nano to become a global currency.

+# Roadmap

 Nano's mission is to become a global currency built on a secure, decentralized network.

-This document represents the current areas that are being pursued by the Nano Foundation in the interest of achieving this vision.
+This roadmap document represents the current areas that are being pursued by the Nano Foundation in the interest of achieving this vision.

 ## Adoption